 The Rhythmyx Language Tool is a command-line interface that allows you to:

-- add a new Locale to Rhythmyx;

-- create TMX files for translation;

-- merge translated TMX files with the master internal TMX file; and
+- create TMX files for translation; and - merge translated TMX files with the master internal TMX file.

-- enable and Disable Locales.

 The Rhythmyx Language Tool is installed with the Rhythmyx server, and is stored in the rxlt directory of the Rhythmyx server directory.